-In software testing, black box testing is a method in which the test engineers do not have any knowledge of the program's inner workings.
-It is one of the oldest software development techniques and it's has been around since the mid-1950s.
+In software engineering, black box testing is a method where test engineers do not have any knowledge of the program's internal workings.
+It is one of the oldest software development techniques and it has been around since the mid-1950s.

-This form of testing focuses on the inputs and expected outputs based on defined requirements.
+This form of testing focuses on evaluating inputs and expected outputs based on defined requirements.
 It means that you don't need to know how your application works internally while writing test cases.

 This makes it an excellent option to be used alongside unit testing or white box testing.
-Both types of testing will ensure that you have tested your software from all possible angles.
-Also, it ensures that it works and operates as expected throughout its lifecycle.
+Combining these types of testing ensures that you evaluate your software from all possible angles.
+It verifies that it works and operates as expected throughout its development lifecycle.

 How Are Black Box Testing Techniques Done?